jbarrettsteiner/oss-enterprise/projects/at-home/README.md

 ## At Home : video-feed for home finding

-:sparkles: @Home is a video-based app centred around user-generated videos that connects renters and landlords.
+:movie_camera::calling::sparkles: @Home is a video-based app centred around user-generated videos that connects renters and landlords.

 Our community network will create a credible and safe platform for virtual tours, transactions and paperwork to all take place online, helping shape the future of cities.

 - [ ] It includes a list of features and limitations.

-:sparkles: @Home feature list:
+:movie_camera::calling::sparkles: @Home feature list:
    - [ ] Video-creation, uploading and simple editing : https://webrtc.org/getting-started/firebase-rtc-codelab
    - [ ] Video-previews / non-registered user limitations :
    - [ ] User login : https://auth0.com/docs/quickstart/spa/vanillajs